siktec-lab/just-cli/README.md

     // optionally, exit with exit code:
     exit($exitCode);

-    // or optionally rethrow, a rethrown exception is propagated to top layer caller. throw $e;
+    // or optionally rethrow, a re-thrown exception is propagated to top layer caller. throw $e;
 })->handle($argv);
 ```